oVirt/ovirt-site/source/feature/detailedfloatingdisk.html.md

 ### Detailed Description

-The feature provides administration and management functionalities for floating disks.
+The feature introduces a significant improvement to oVirt compatibility and flexabilty regarding disks usage.
+It provides administration and management functionalities for floating disks.
-A floating disk should behave as a flexible independent entity that can be moved/copied across various storage domains in the Data Center.
+A floating disk should behave as a flexible independent entity that can be attached to any VM.
 Any virtual disk can be in a floating state - by unattaching the disk from the VM/s.
+Supporting a floating state for disks is essential to derived features (e.g. 'Shared RAW Disk' and 'Direct LUN Disk') and dependent implementations (e.g. application clustering, shared data warehouse).

 #### Entity Description